saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 sudo apt remove apache2
 ```

+!!! warning
+    You MUST remove apache before installing saltbox

 With that done, we can move on to the install.

+!!! warning
     IF THAT DOESN’T WORK, DON’T CONTINUE UNTIL IT DOES.
 Verify your port forwarding setup and try again.
 Verify that your ISP allows this.

 ## Narrated example install